unity3d-jp/MeshSync/Plugin~/Docs/en/Build_zstd.md

 ## Mac

 1. Install [Homebrew](https://brew.sh/)
-1. Install zstd via Homebrew and confirm that its version is 1.4.4.
+1. Install zstd via Homebrew and confirm that its version is 1.5.2.
     ```
     $ brew install zstd
     $ zstd --version
     ```

+`libzstd.a` will be installed under `/opt/homebrew/lib` folder by default.

 ## Linux